projectatomic/adb-atomic-developer-bundle/README.rst

 What does it Utilize?
 =====================

-The ADB is built on top of `CentOS 7`_ and contains the following:
+The ADB is built on top of `CentOS 7`_ and the following projects:

 * `Docker`_: container runtime and packaging
 * `Atomic CLI`_: container usage assistance
 * `Kubernetes`_: container orchestration
 * `OpenShift Origin`_: a next generation PaaS for docker containers.
-* `openshift2nulecule`_: a tool that creates a Nulecule application from an existing OpenShift project.
+* `openshift2nulecule`_: a tool that creates a Nulecule application from an existing OpenShift project
+* `Mesos Marathon`_: a production-grade container orchestration platform for Mesosphere's Datacenter Operating System (DCOS) and Apache Mesos

 The ADB supports `Atomic App`_, an implementation of the multi-container application specification `nulecule`_, for multi-container applications.